Macro

 Indexes are unmanaged and one cannot directly invest in them.
 They do not include fees, expenses or sales charges.
 Past performance is not an indicator of future results.

-Bloomberg US Corporate High Yield Index is a comprehensive index that tracks the performance of the USD-denominated, high yield, fixed-rate corporate bond market.
+Bloomberg US Corporate High Yield Index: Tracks the performance of the USD-denominated, high yield, fixed-rate corporate bond market.

 WHAT ARE THE RISKS?